findy-network/findy-common-ts/README.md

    - Core agency server address (_`localhost`_)
    - Core agency server port (_`50052`_)
-   - Path to core agency TLS cert files (_`/path/to/this/repo/tools/config/cert`_)
+   - Path to core agency TLS cert files (_`/path/to/this/repo/tools/config/cert`_) -- unless the certificate is issued by a trusted issuer

 1. Check [example](#example) how to authenticate to agency and connect to other agents using the library.
 More advanced examples can be found in [sample webapp implementation](https://github.com/findy-network/findy-issuer-tool).